-There may be occasions when you need to publish additional services for web printing beyond the PrintingTools service included with ArcGIS Enterprise.
-For example, you could create a service and configure it to point at your own folder of map layouts.
+There may be occasions when you need to publish additional services for web printing beyond the PrintingTools service included with ArcGIS Server.
+For example, you could create a new service and configure it to point at your own folder of map layouts.
 Or you could publish one freely available service while making a more advanced service available for a fee.

 Registering your layout templates folder with ArcGIS Server

 During this tutorial, you will work with a folder of ArcMap documents (MXDs) you have prepared that contain different layouts to be used for web map printing.
 This is your layout templates folder.

 If your layout templates folder is currently on the server or accessible by the server, you should register the folder with ArcGIS Server.
 See Registering your data with ArcGIS Server using ArcGIS Desktop to learn how to register a folder with the server.